dotnet/msbuild/Documentation/intro-to-cli.md

 ============================
 Given the extensibility model described above, it is very easy to add a command that can be invoked with the `dotnet` driver.
 Just add any executable in a PATH and name it as per the instructions above.

-As an example, let's say we want to add a local command that will mimick `dotnet clean`.
+As an example, let's say we want to add a local command that will mimic `dotnet clean`.
 By convention, `dotnet build` will drop binaries in two directories `./bin` and `./obj`.
-A clean command thus will need to delete these two directores.
+A clean command thus will need to delete these two directories.
 A trivial example, but it should work.

 On *nix OS-es, we will write a very simple shell script to help us with this:
 ```shell